snmendoza01/InfoSys_Hackathon/README.md

 # Various agents and explorations with MCP and AG2

-authors: Licong Xu and Boris Bolliet (Cambridge)
+Authors: Licong Xu and Boris Bolliet (Cambridge)

 # Getting started